ppillot/libmol/README.md

 ## Aknowledgements
 ### Contributors
-Thank-you to [Hervé Furstoss](https://github.com/hfurstoss) for creating and contributing to the interactive documentation.
+Thanks to [Hervé Furstoss](https://github.com/hfurstoss) for creating and contributing to the interactive documentation.
 [Arose](https://github.com/arose) for developping and continuously improving NGL
 Philippe, Gilles, Jacques, Thomas, Eric and other members of the Forum National de SVT for their support and insightfull inputs.